sylenajb/sylenajb/README.md

 Brief Introduction

 An early-career professional passionate about GRC and solving security challenges.
 As a tech enthusiast, I enjoy applying hands-on skills in threat detection, vulnerability management, and cloud security.
-I’m driven by curiosity and continuous learning, aiming to make systems and data more secure while tackling real-world problems.
+I’m driven by curiosity and continuous learning, aiming to make systems and data secure while tackling real-world problems.

 ## Objective